LJunghansCode/LocalCharManage/README.md

 ## Also Bulma is awesome http://bulma.io/documentation using this for css framework is real nice, might change but for now its great

-# Live and broken @ playersheet.co ...
+# Live and broken @ www.playersheet.co ...
 Enjoy!